OpenGene/fastp/README.md

   -t, --trim_tail1                   trimming how many bases in tail for read1, default is 0 (int [=0]) -F, --trim_front2                  trimming how many bases in front for read2.
 If it's not specified, it will follow read1's settings (int [=0])
   -T, --trim_tail2                   trimming how many bases in tail for read2.
 If it's not specified, it will follow read1's settings (int [=0])
+  -5, --cut_by_quality5              enable per read cutting by quality in front (5'), default is disabled (WARNING: this will interfere deduplication for both PE/SE data)
+  -3, --cut_by_quality3              enable per read cutting by quality in tail (3'), default is disabled (WARNING: this will interfere deduplication for SE data)
+  -W, --cut_window_size              the size of the sliding window for sliding window trimming, default is 4 (int [=4]) -M, --cut_mean_quality             the bases in the sliding window with mean quality below cutting_quality will be cut, default is Q20 (int [=20])
   -Q, --disable_quality_filtering    quality filtering is enabled by default.
 If this option is enabled, quality filtering is disabled
   -q, --qualified_quality_phred      the quality value that a base is qualified.
 Default 15 means phred quality >=Q15 is qualified. (int [=15])
   -u, --unqualified_percent_limit    how many percents of bases are allowed to be unqualified (0~100).
 Default 40 means 40% (int [=40])